gautierchomel/allyCalendar/views/content/about.md

 The accessibility clock is tickling for European Accessibility act to take effect.

-This agenda proposes to build a  timeline from the adoption (2019) to it's entry into force (2025).
+This agenda proposes to build a timeline from adoption (2019) to entry into force (2025).

 It aims to help identify ressources and lists of ressources.